SouthbankSoftware/proofable/docs/api.md

 <a name="api.VerifyProofReplyChunk"></a>

 ### VerifyProofReplyChunk
-VerifyProofReplyChunk represents a verify proof reply chunk
+VerifyProofReplyChunk represents a chunk of data in the verify proof reply stream

 | Field | Type | Label | Description |